Banking: The New Supermarket Battleground

 Number of customers

 Tangible net assets

 The number of banking customers is broadly in line with share of grocery sales, suggesting that they've achieved similar levels of customer penetration.
 Sainsbury's Bank is more highly leveraged, but Tesco Bank only just funds all its assets from retail deposits.

 What could go wrong?

 Tesco's mortgage business is a long-term commitment.
-30-year mortgage assets will permanently tie it into garnering customer deposits, or else risk the vagaries of the wholesale funding market.
+Thirty-year mortgage assets will permanently tie it into garnering customer deposits, or else risk the vagaries of the wholesale funding market.
 Investors won't want to see the mortgage book get too big.
-And Tesco has discovered things can go wrong.
-It set aside £115m for PPI and other mis-selling last year.
+And Tesco has discovered that things can go wrong: It set aside 115 million pounds for PPI and other mis-selling last year.

 But you don't make money without taking risks, and generally supermarkets are some of the safest businesses on the stock market.
-That's why one has been chosen by the Motley Fool as one of "five shares to retire on".
-You can find out which, and the identity of the other four companies, in this report.
+That's why one has been chosen by The Motley Fool as one of "five shares to retire on."
+You can find out which one it is, as well as the identity of the other four companies, in this report.
 You can download it by clicking here -- it's free.